helm/monocular/docs/deployment.md

 > **Prerequisites**
 >
-> The chart is configured and tested to be used alongside an Nginx Ingress controller.
+> The chart is configured and tested to be used alongside an NGINX Ingress controller.
 Please be sure that you have a running instance in your cluster before proceeding.
 More information  [here](https://github.com/kubernetes/ingress/tree/master/controllers/nginx).

 Install the chart: